-Claudia Liliana Bolaño is a native of Bogotá, Colombia.
-There, she attended the prestigious Pontific Javeriana University (PJU) where she majored in Instrumental and Choral Conducting, and Piano.
+Claudia Liliana Bolaño Becerra is a native of Bogotá, Colombia, where she attended the prestigious Pontific Javeriana University (PJU) majoring in Instrumental and Choral Conducting, and Piano.